Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

-The city of Caen played an important role in World War II in the liberation of France.
-More than half of the city was destroyed in the war but its historical churches weren’t destroyed.
-Caen Memorial Museum, which was built in 1986, will teach you a lot about the war and the Battle of Normandy.
+The city of Caen played an essential role in the liberation of France during World War II.
+More than half of the city was destroyed in the war, but its historical churches weren’t destroyed.
+Caen Memorial Museum, built in 1986, will teach you much about the war and the Battle of Normandy.

-There is a memorial which contains three gardens for the Allied Forces in the battle of Normandy and it opened in 1988.
-It also contains gift shops, cafes, and restaurants.
+The memorial, which opened in 1988, contains three gardens dedicated to the Allied Forces in the Battle of Normandy.
+It also features gift shops, cafes, and restaurants.

 6. Chateau de Fortaine-Henry

 Chateau de Fontaine-Henry is one of the most beautiful to visit in Normandy.
-It is located about 14 km away from Caen and it was built in the 13th century.
-In the Renaissance era, the chateau had some extensions added to it, showing great examples of Gothic and Renaissance architecture in its stone façade.
-When you enter the chateau, you will see its beautiful furniture and paintings and you will also find beside it a chapel built in the 13th century.
+It is located about 14 km from Caen and was built in the 13th century.
+The chateau added some extensions in the Renaissance era, showing great examples of Gothic and Renaissance architecture in its stone façade.
+When you enter the chateau, you will see its beautiful furniture and paintings, and you will also find a chapel built in the 13th century beside it.

 A forest surrounds the building, with a walking path and three gardens.
-These gardens are planted with vegetables, and the Hortus Conclusus for religious meditation and spiritual reflection, and the Gerbe du Parnasse garden.
+These gardens are planted with vegetables: the Hortus Conclusus for religious meditation and spiritual reflection and the Gerbe du Parnasse garden.

 7. Rouen